alefstrat/alefstrat.github.io/_pages/publications.md

 {% include base_path %}

 This is a list of peer-reviewed publications.
 For a more extended record of my work, including pre-prints, please visit my [Google Scholar Page](https://scholar.google.com/citations?user=hlaOWkgAAAAJ&hl=en).

+**2024**

+Alexandros Efstratiou\
+**Deliberate Exposure to Opposing Views and its Association with Behavior and Rewards on Political Communities**\
+To appear at the ACM Web Conference 2024 (WWW '24)\

 **2023**